Families must end LGBTI violence and improve rights in Asia

 If LGBT people suffer violence at the hands of family members, there are few places they can turn to in countries where traumatic conversion and religious therapies are common, Cristobal said.

-“You don’t have access to services, counselling.
+“You don’t have access to services, counseling.
 Where do you go if you’re being battered by your family?
 The service providers are also homophobic or transphobic,” she said.

 Cristobal and other activists spoke on a panel at the launch of the second phase of Being LGBT in Asia, an $8 million project supported by the Swedish government, USAID and the U.N.
 Development Programme (UNDP) that aims to improve LGBT rights through research and support for civil society groups.

-The first phase of the initiative included national consultations and interviews to learn more about the challenges facing LGBT people and organisations in Cambodia, China, Indonesia, Mongolia, Nepal, the Philippines, Thailand and Vietnam.
+The first phase of the initiative included national consultations and interviews to learn more about the challenges facing LGBT people and organizations in Cambodia, China, Indonesia, Mongolia, Nepal, the Philippines, Thailand and Vietnam.

 Among the findings, published in country reports in English and local languages, was evidence that high levels of stigma and discrimination persist in families, workplaces and sectors such as health and education.